X

 highlighting to Yeovil College any cause for concerns.
 The following guide will help you.

 At Yeovil College, we are dedicated to promoting values which ensure that our learners develop a strong sense of social and moral responsibility.
-We prepare our learners for life in Modern Britain by developing an understanding of democracy, the rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs.
+We prepare our learners for life in modern Britain by developing an understanding of democracy, the rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs.

 It is our aim that all our learners are able to contribute effectively to the wider community, using the skills and knowledge they have acquired during their time at Yeovil College.
 As well as being fully engaged in their learning experience, we want them to become responsible individuals who are able to think critically and question appropriately.